ADProofs (Authenticated Data Proofs)#

 Function:

-- Efficient Transaction Validation: ADProofs enable light clients to verify the validity of transactions within a block by proving they are included in the Merkle tree of the UTXO set (the record of unspent transaction outputs).
+- Efficient Transaction Validation: ADProofs enable light clients to verify the validity of transactions within a block by proving they are included in the Merkle tree of the UTXO set.
 This eliminates the need to download and process the entire UTXO set or the full block.

 - State Verification: Light clients can use ADProofs to calculate the new state root (a cryptographic summary of the UTXO set) after applying the transactions in a block.
 This allows them to stay synchronized with the blockchain without storing the complete state.